The High-Value Add-Ons Worth Paying For

 Pet Injury Coverage

 What it covers: Vet bills if your pet is injured in a covered accident.
-Policy limits typically range from $1,000–$5,000.
+Policy limits typically range from $1,000–$2,500 per accident depending on the insurer.
+Progressive, for example, includes pet injury coverage at no extra cost with collision coverage, while The Hanover offers up to $2,500.

 The catch: Check your homeowners or renters insurance first — many policies already include some pet-related injury coverage.
-Also, $1,000–$5,000 may not go far in a serious veterinary emergency.
+Also, $1,000–$2,500 may not go far in a serious veterinary emergency, and pets aren't in cars daily for most people, meaning the add-on rarely pays out relative to its cost.

 Better alternative: A dedicated pet insurance policy offers far more comprehensive coverage for vet visits, surgeries, and illnesses — not just car-accident injuries.